Inserting Coveo Components

 In Salesforce, access your Lightning Application (e.g., Lightning Service Console, Sales), and then open any record (e.g., Case, Opportunity, Account).

-At the top right of the page, click Settings , and then select Edit Page.
+At the top right of the page, click Setup , and then select Edit Page.

 In your record page, ensure you have the Record Detail Lightning component.
 The Record Detail component should be placed in the left side of the page.